8-year-old mowing 50 lawns for free in Muskegon County

 When he first started, he was using an old mower that didn't self-propel forward.
 That didn't stop him.
 But he's thankful for the mower gifted to him by someone who saw what good work he was doing.

-So far, JR's mowed 7 lawns in between soccer and swim practice.
+So far, JR's mowed seven lawns in between soccer and swim practice.
 He's there because he wants to be.

 “Anything that you can do to encourage the kids to do respectful things.
 It’s a good thing,” Peoples said.